LeeJMorel/ExplorableAltText/README.md

 1. Fork the repository and create a new branch for your feature or bug fix.
 2. Make your changes and ensure that the code passes all tests.
 3. Submit a pull request detailing your changes and their purpose.
+4. MUST BE DESIGNED FOR ACCESS, we use ariakit: https://ariakit.org/components

 ## License